w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 :::info Proof-of-Validity and Erasure Codes are stored on disk

-[Erasure coding](#erasure-codes) chunks are kept on the validator’s hardware (disk) and not stored within the relay chain blocks or chain state.
+Proof-of-Validity are kept on the validator’s hardware (disk) for at least 24 hours and are not stored within the relay chain blocks or chain state.
+Similarly, [Erasure coding](#erasure-codes) chunks are also held by validators and not included in blocks (erasure codes are necessary to reconstruct PoV).
 The root of those chunks is in the [candidate receipt](#candidate-receipts) and is stored in the blocks.
-Similarly, Proof-of-Validity are also held by validators and not included in blocks (erasure codes are necessary to reconstruct PoV).

 :::